StevenBlack/vocab/million-dollar-words.md

 ### portmanteau
 A blend or combination of uses.
-The word is most often used as a noun to describe words that com- bine or blend other words like "smog" or "docudrama."
+The word is most often used as a noun to describe words that combine or blend other words like "smog" or "docudrama."
 It's pronounced PORT-MAN-TOH.

 ### postiche